Symplectic structure in open string field theory I: Rolling tachyons: Rolling tachyon in open string field theory

 We would like to understand how Cho, Mazel and Yin's formula relates to our approach.
 For this we return to Witten's symplectic structure.
 The difficulty with the original proposal is that the timelike free boson has nontrivial self-contractions.
 To avoid this we work with a lightlike free boson

 where we assume $X^1(z,\overline{z})$ is spacelike and can be found in the spatial BCFT.
 We consider a sigmoid

-The lightlike plane wave vertex operator has vanishing conformal weight and can be inserted at the midpoint.
-The resulting symplectic structure is
+Because the lightlike plane wave vertex operator has vanishing conformal weight, conformal transformation does not lead to singularity.
+The symplectic structure appears to be well-defined and takes the form

 where the dot on $\sigma$ indicates the derivative with respect to $X^+(i,\overline{i})$.
-Because the midpoint insertion is finite, the symplectic structure appears to be well-defined.
-This is related to the fact that Witten's SFT appears to be local in a more rigorous sense when considering only the lightlike coordinate of the string midpoint.
+The success of this construction is related to the fact that Witten's SFT is local in a more genuine sense when considering only the lightlike coordinate of the string midpoint.
 This is the basis of the canonical formulation of Witten's SFT in midpoint lightcone time \cite{Maeno,Erler2}.
-In that context $X^1(z,\overline{z})$ is a noncompact free boson subject to Neumann boundary conditions, but for present purposes it is slightly cleaner to assume Dirichlet boundary conditions to avoid issues with momentum conservation and volume divergence in the spatial BCFT.
-It is interesting to mention that, differently from previous examples, the midpoint-lightcone sigmoid does not act only through multiplication by a function $\sigma(x)$.
-It mixes fields of different mass level and operates on their Lorentz indices.
-For this reason, the calculation of the symplectic structure proceeds very differently with the midpoint-lightcone sigmoid than with the center-of-mass sigmoid.
-Nevertheless the results should be the same.
-This shows that the choice of sigmoid can be nontrivial and useful, even beyond the simple choice of time slice that we have in more conventional descriptions of the covariant phase space formalism.
+In that context $X^1(z,\overline{z})$ is a noncompact free boson subject to Neumann boundary conditions, but we consider Dirichlet boundary conditions so that we do not have to worry about the zero mode.
+It is interesting to mention that the midpoint-lightcone sigmoid does not act through multiplication by a function $\sigma(x)$.
+It mixes fields of different mass level and operates on Lorentz indices.
+This shows how the sigmoid can usefully generalize the concept of time slice.

 We can arrive at Cho, Mazel, and Yin's symplectic structure as follows.
 Write \eq{mplc_sigmoid} as a correlation function on the upper half plane:

 where $I(z)=-1/z$ is the BPZ conformal map.
 Because the symplectic structure is supposed to be independent of the sigmoid, we know that only insertions at zero energy contribute to the correlation function.
 Therefore